 Transparency code for smaller authorities

-The Local Audit and Accountability Act 2014 sets out a new audit framework for local public authorities which are currently covered by the Audit Commission regime.
+The Local Audit and Accountability Act 2014 sets out a new audit framework for smaller public authorities.
 Under the new audit framework smaller authorities, including parish councils, with an annual turnover not exceeding £25,000 will be exempt from routine external audit.
 In place of routine audit, these smaller authorities will be subject to the new transparency requirements laid out in this Code.
 This will enable local electors and ratepayers to access relevant information about the authorities’ accounts and governance.
+Subsequently The Accounts and Audit Regulations 2015 specified that certain specified documents must be publicly available for five years.

 Information which should be published